calcmogul/controls-engineering-in-frc/README.md

 * Add plots of approximations with velocity graph before position graph, including one to demonstrate trapezoid approximation
     * This will also help explain the concept of integration.
-* Explain what Taylor series is
-  * The Taylor series is a method of approximating an analytic function like
-    $e^t$ via summation of weighted polynomial terms.
-The polynomial terms increase in power and the weights by which they are multiplied decrease.
-  * The scalar case in table {tab:?} just uses long division.
-The matrix case uses a more complex formula that we won't present here.

 ### Add more practical examples